 Does it surprise you to see the word “warm” in a sentence with the word “gray” unless you’ve studied art, or you’ve made it a point to research this neutral color with all of its nuances, it’s easy to assume gray is nothing more than a combination of white and black.
 That’s true if you’re looking at pure gray; however, you can mix a range of colors and get a shade of gray.
 It’s all about the undertones!
 Gray shades on the warm end of the spectrum are a mix of warm and cool tones.
 If you’re going for a warm, cozy feel for your bathroom, choose a gray granite countertop with brown, beige, and taupe veins.

-When you choose an ultra-modern look for your home, you can complement the look by selecting a cool gray granite for your bathroom countertops.
+When you choose an ultra-modern look for your home, you can complement the look by selecting cool gray granite for your bathroom countertops.
 With gray as the predominant color, you can create a soothing environment as long as you choose a gray with blue undertones.
-Keeping gray as the main focal point with your countertop, select dark floors and white cabinets.
+Keeping gray as the main focal point with your countertop, select dark floors, and white cabinets.

 An elegant look often means using understated shades of color.
 A pale gray countertop matched with a deep blue vanity offers an elegant solution to the one room in the house that risks looking a bit blah.
-Elegance and traditional naturally go together.
-Introduce elements of light, wispy beige and soft golds.
+Elegance and tradition naturally go together.
+Introduce elements of light, wispy beige, and soft golds.
 You’ll wonder if you should put on your pearls before you step into the bathroom.

 You might not think gray would work in a tiny powder room, but it does if you coordinate darker shades of gray with light colors.
 You’ll likely need a 30-inch vanity for a powder room or very small bathroom space.
 Choose a pale gray for your granite countertop and paint the top half of the walls in a dark shade of gray.
 Consider dividing the top from the bottom with molding and then paint the bottom half white.
 Select floor tile with different shades of gray to tie the entire look together.
 As you can see, when you go with gray granite bathroom countertops, you’re not limited to one single look.